KatyAnnG/recession_to_recovery/README.md

 The datasets followed a range of different methodologies, often with differing measure values, formats and timeframes within the same data series.

-The data preparation process was long and arduos, but extremely rewarding.
+For example, some were number counts (homeless adults at a given time, or number of people in specific age groups etc.), whereas others were percentages of the total population, or percentages of a total in a given measure (percentage of recipients of social housing referred by homeless services, percentage of people living at risk of poverty who are renting at market rates, etc.)

-I did not use every dataset in the resulting report, however I now have a mine of information on file for further investigation.
+In light of this the data preparation process was long and arduos, but also extremely rewarding.

 The clean datasets were divided into the following categories:
 #### Population